hivesolutions/colony-print/README.md

 * [GDI](https://en.wikipedia.org/wiki/Graphics_Device_Interface) printing (Windows) via [Colony NPAPI (npcolony)](https://github.com/hivesolutions/colony-npapi)
 * [CUPS](https://en.wikipedia.org/wiki/CUPS) printing (Linux) via [Colony NPAPI (npcolony)](https://github.com/hivesolutions/colony-npapi)

+## Binie Specification

+For a detailed understanding of the Binie file format used in this project, refer to the [Binie File Format Specification](binie.md).
+This document outlines the structure and organization of the Binie file format, which is essential for developing compatible applications and tools.

 ## Installation

 ### Pre-requisites